 This post is the last in our series about the steps places can take to make inclusive growth happen.
-We started with the importance of having a shared vision and worked through to understanding barriers and metrics, innovative finance options and working across institutions.
+We started with the importance of having a shared vision and worked through to understanding barriers and metrics, innovative finance options as well as the importance of working across institutions and the role of businesses.
 We now turn to the role of public services in achieving one of the key pillars of inclusive growth, integrating and investing in social and economic infrastructure.

 The ultimate objective here is to integrate social and economic services locally, and in doing so, move from reactive to preventative investment which helps to tackle problems at their root, fostering inclusive growth.

 Co-location of services can reduce costs through improved effectiveness.
 Healthcare is an excellent example.
 Greater Manchester, along with a devolved health budget, has re-organised the way they deliver primary care to integrate different types of health care services.
 An example of their re-organisation of delivery is the co-location of mental health specialists with musculo-skeletal specialists, given many of those out of work suffer from a combination of issues around both.
 Similarly for chronic disease management, it has been shown that co-location of practitioners can improve access to services and equipment.

 New ways of organising services and the people they serve across boundaries can facilitate working together, beyond the co-location of health services.
 Addressing place-based social determinants of poor health, underpinned by the development of complementary governance arrangements, financial and accountability mechanisms, is critical in improving the health of the population (and is the focus of CPP’s year-long healthcare inquiry).
 This approach is supported by Andy Burnham, Mayor of Greater Manchester, as he set out in our most recent healthcare report: